Thio Thiam Tjong: Public life

 Thio emerged as a community leader in the late 1920s, and played an important role in the Chung Hwa Congress of 1927, which led to the founding in 1928 of the political association Chung Hwa Hui (CHH).
-The influential group was later criticised by left-wing critics as the ‘Packard Club’, a supposed cipher for the interests of the colonial Chinese establishment, most notably the conglomerate Kian Gwan, owned by Thio's in-laws, the Oei family.
+The influential group was later criticised by left-wing critics as the 'Packard Club', a supposed cipher for the interests of the colonial Chinese establishment, most notably the conglomerate Kian Gwan, owned by Thio's in-laws, the Oei family.

-Thio sat on the central board of CHH under the elder statesman H. H. Kan and became President of the group's Semarang branch in the 1930s.
-From 1930 until 1934, he acted as Chairman of the Siang Hwee, or Chinese Chamber of Commerce, of Semarang.
+Thio sat on the central board of CHH under the elder statesman H. H. Kan and became president of the group's Semarang branch in the 1930s.
+From 1930 until 1934, he acted as chairman of the Siang Hwee, or Chinese Chamber of Commerce, of Semarang.
 He also served as a member of the Provincialen Raad van Midden-Java or the Provincial Council of Central Java.

 Prior to the Japanese invasion of the Indies during World War II, Thio headed an anti-Japanese resistance group.
 For much of the Japanese occupation from 1943 until 1945, Thio was interned with other political leaders in Cimahi.
 He spent his time there learning Mandarin, and took on the informal role of leader of his fellow ethnic Chinese prisoners.

-After Japan's defeat in WW II, Sukarno and Hatta unilaterally declared Indonesian Independence on 17 August 1945, which was not recognised by the Dutch authorities or the victorious Allies.
+After Japan's defeat in World War II, Sukarno and Hatta unilaterally declared Indonesian independence on 17 August 1945, which was not recognised by the Dutch authorities or the victorious Allies.
 When the Dutch returned to the Indies in March 1946, Thio was appointed as Advisor in the Emergency Cabinet of the Netherlands Indies Civil Administration (NICA) under his personal friend, H. van Mook, Acting Governor-General of the Dutch East Indies.
 Despite Thio's close involvement in van Mook's vision of a federal Indonesia, he avoided overt criticisms of the unitary Republic of Indonesia, headed by Sukarno and Hatta.